UduakN/Sales-Overview-Report/README.md

 # Introduction

 In modern commerce, data reigns supreme.
 The amalgamation of sales figures, consumer behaviour patterns, and geographic information presents a vase of insights that can redefine success for any business.
 This project dataset lies within this context.
-The project aims to extract invaluable insights that will drive innovative approaches and elevate the effectiveness of marketing, sales endeavours which include recognition.
+The project aims to extract invaluable insights that will drive innovative approaches and elevate the effectiveness of marketing, sales endeavours which also include recognition.

 # About Dataset